 Trying to set up a VPN (virtual private network) account on your Android phone?
-It’s actually not too hard to do, but we know this type of stuff can get intimidating — especially if its something you haven’t done in the past.
+It’s actually not too hard to do, but what exactly is a VPN and why should you use one?
+That’s exactly what we aim to explore.

 What is a VPN and why should I use it?